 How ASK LISTEN RETAIN Uses SurveyGizmo to Empower Customer Feedback

-At first, ALR did much of their survey programming by themselves, but were never fully satisfied with their results.
+At first, ALR did much of their survey programming by themselves but was never fully satisfied with their results.
 In the meantime, they researched dozens of survey software companies.

 They found what they were looking for in SurveyGizmo.